JosuaKrause/mdsjs/readme.md

 for visualizing high-dimensional data, drawing arbitrary graphs, or projecting points using a custom distance function.

-**This is a work in progress and the library is not yet functional!**
+**This is a work in progress and currently only computes MDS without most of the optimizations in the paper!**

 The algorithm used for calculating the MDS is published at